relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/02 - Software Development and Design/main.md

 -   Big Bang model
 -   Prototyping models

-You don't need to know all of these for the 200-901 DevNet ASsociate DEVASC exam.
+You don't need to know all of these for the 200-901 DevNet Associate DEVASC exam.
 The following sections cover the ones you should know most about:  Waterfall, Lean, and Agile.

 &nbsp;